FailAcademy/learning/README.md

 When finished, push your update branch to `origin`, eg. `git push origin adp-london-update-slides` and create a pull request against `master`.
 After your code has been reviewed and approved, it will be merged into `master`.

-⚠️ If you receive the `(shallow update not allowed)` error, run `git fetch` to update all refs, and try pushing again.⚠️
+⚠️ If you receive the `(shallow update not allowed)` error, run `git fetch` to update all refs, and try pushing again. ⚠️

 ### Deploying your LMS

-Once the changes have been merged into master, a pull request will be created against `[your-lms]-production`.
+Deploys will be done manually.
+Once the changes have been merged into master, create a second pull-request against `[your-lms]-production`.
 For example: `adp-london-production`.
-A final review will be performed, and once the branch is merged, a Heroku deploy is triggered!
+A merge into this branch will trigger a deploy.
+Merging will be restricted to deployers only.

 ---